TheXDS/VivLib/docs/CONTRIBUTING.md

 If issues arise, please contact me directly or open a private discussion.

 ## 🚀 How to Contribute
 There are several ways to contribute:

 ### Reporting Bugs
 If you find a bug:
 1. Check the [issue tracker](../../issues) to see if it's already reported.
 2. If not, open a new issue using the **Bug Report** template.
-Otherwise, tro to add additional information that might be missing from the original report.
+Otherwise, try to add additional information that might be missing from the original report.
 3. Include as much detail as possible — steps to reproduce, expected vs actual behavior, and system information.
 Logs are also great if available (and, VivLib-related)

 ### Requesting Features